 See the brief refutation by Carl Bergstrom, which frankly is exactly what should happen.
 If you disagree with somebody, speak up about it, but don’t censor.
 People are smart enough to make up their own minds.

 In the beginning, Japan was an odd outlier, though by mid-April it was becoming the same public emergency as it is in other countries.
 A 24-April BMJ feature warned that the early lapse in public vigilance was escalating out of control, though by mid-May it was becoming harder to make that argument, as cases were flattening again.
-(My theory is that Japanese has fewer phonetic aspirants than other languages, making it harder to spit the virus into the air.
+(One theory, as good as any, is that Japanese has fewer phonetic aspirants than other languages, making it harder to spit the virus into the air.
 See this video tweet from @rumireports)

 If you are more paranoid, Peak Prosperity is a site that summarizes the day’s Coronavirus news with Youtube videos.
 Note: Youtube has demonetized the channel because it apparently thinks the information is questionable.
 But for that very reason I think it’s a worthwhile look at a broader space of ideas (many of them incorrect) that are floating out there.